 I would prefer the Ice Milk Coffee from Pho Han which is only $2.99 and it came prepared in a glass already.
 At least the glass is full and not half.

 Nanzaro and I got the Special Seafood Dry Noodle.
 This is $8.50.
-It has generous amount of … More on following page.
-Click here to continue reading
+It has generous amount of … Continue reading

 Minoo invited Winnie to demonstrate how to make Beancurd Roll in the South Arm Community Kitchen due to request from some participants.

 Beancurd Roll is a very timing consuming recipe as it requires a lot of peeling, chopping and grating.
 Luckily we had a lot of helping hands that day.

 We made two versions of the Beancurd Roll that day; a Pork Beancurd Roll and a Vegetarian Beancurd Roll because one of the participant is a vegetarian.
 For the vergetarian version, we substituted the pork with omelette, cabbage and mushroom.
 You can also use dried tofu for the vegetarian version.

 The second dish that Winnie demonstrated is an Omelette with Onions and Shiitake Mushrooms.

 - 2 to 3 dried shiitake mushroom (soak in water to reconstitute)

 - 1 tablespoon soy sauce